Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 You CANNOT apply if:

-• you are a Brazilian citizen, even if you have dual nationality
+• you are a Brazilian citizen, even if you hold dual citizenship

-• you have any temporary or permanent visa or Residence Permit for Brazil
+• you hold a temporary or permanent visa or Residence Permit for Brazil

 • you have attended high school in Brazil, in whole or in part

-• you were selected in previous PEC-G selection processes and have been cut off the Program
+• you were selected in previous PEC-G selection processes and have been removed from the Program

 top of page